jeremygustine/guitar-tuner-post/post.md

 In this equation, `l` represents the `lag`, `x` represents the sequence of data that we will be autocorrelating, and `N` is the number of data points in the sequence.
 The idea here is that we will call this function repeatedly for an increasing value of `l`, where the value will increase from `0` to `N`.

-// TODO here we should describe what we are doing with the lag.
-Maybe link to a video?

 Most definitions of autocorrelation will include normalization of the data so that the maximum value of the output is scaled to 1.
 This is not strictly necessary to design a guitar tuner, but we will normalize the data since this is the classic autocorrelation method, and because it makes visualizing the results easier to reason about.
 Many definitions of autocorrelation will use the [_standardization_](https://www.analyticsvidhya.com/blog/2021/05/feature-scaling-techniques-in-python-a-complete-guide/) or [_min-max scaling_](https://www.analyticsvidhya.com/blog/2021/05/feature-scaling-techniques-in-python-a-complete-guide/) methods of normalization, but we will use [_maximum absolute scaling_](https://www.analyticsvidhya.com/blog/2021/05/feature-scaling-techniques-in-python-a-complete-guide/) to normalize our data, so that it is all scaled between -1 and 1.

 ![maximum absolute scaling](maximum_absolute_scaling.png)